 How did these Alps-inspired ski hubs come to be?
-In the 1930s, a small group of Germans and Austrians fleeing the rise of Hitler was deployed by U.S. ski developers to run America’s first ski schools and help turn its mountain towns into world-class resorts.
-They had been taught by the “father of modern skiing,” Hannes Schneider, at a famous ski school in St. Anton, Austria, and helped develop the modern resort and sport that we know in the U.S. today in places such as Stowe, Vermont, and Sun Valley, Idaho.
-Other U.S. ski destinations have also been inspired by their European counterparts.
+In the 1930s, pioneering U.S. ski developers turned to a small group of Germans and Austrians fleeing the rise of Hitler and deployed them to run America’s first ski schools.
+They had been taught by the “father of modern skiing,” Hannes Schneider, at a famous ski school in St. Anton, Austria, and in turn helped transform American mountain towns into world-class resorts, often looking toward the aesthetics of their home countries when designing hotels, restaurants, and attractions.

-If the thought of vacationing inside a life-sized snow globe appeals to you, Leavenworth, Washington is a good bet.
-This Bavarian-style village, dominated by German A-line architecture with tiny windows and wooden balconies, is a two-hour drive from Seattle in a narrow valley of the Cascade Mountains.
+If the thought of vacationing inside a life-size snow globe appeals to you, Leavenworth, Washington, is a good bet.
+This Bavarian-style village, dominated by German A-line architecture with tiny windows and wooden balconies, is a two-hour drive from Seattle, set in a narrow valley of the Cascade Mountains.
 Many Seattleites will decamp for Oktoberfest here each year, though the forested winter wonderland scene appeals all season.
-Leavenworth is also home to one of the country’s earliest private ski clubs with a long legacy of competitive jumping.
-Visitors can still ski at this little mountain, now owned by the town; catch the shuttle to Stevens Pass, or in a few hours, be at world-class runs like Mission Ridge, Mount Hood (Oregon’s oldest and biggest), or Crystal Mountain, where Schneider’s pupil, Austrian Otto Lang, founded a ski school and made some of the first ski films, classics such as Ski Flight and Sun Valley Serenade.
+Leavenworth is also home to one of the country’s earliest private ski clubs, with a long legacy of competitive jumping.
+Visitors can still ski at this little mountain, now owned by the town, or head to nearby Stevens Pass, which is included in the Epic Pass.
+Farther afield, you’ll find world-class runs like Mission Ridge, Mount Hood Meadows, or Crystal Mountain, where Schneider’s pupil, Austrian Otto Lang, founded a ski school and made some of the first ski films, classics such as Ski Flight and Sun Valley Serenade.

 Today, the Schneider legend can be felt throughout the Cranmore experience.
-From the New England Ski Museum to the oldest ski shop in America (Lahout’s), the area is a scavenger hunt of rich World War II–era European ski history, and a short drive to about a dozen ski resorts.
-After hitting the slopes, stay at one of America’s first ski schools that is now converted into an inn, Eastern Slope Inn Resort, or opt for old-world Austrian charm at Mittersill Alpine Resort, modeled by Austrian Baron Hubert von Pantz after his Austrian castle and ski club.
+From the New England Ski Museum to the oldest ski shop in America (Lahout’s, which opened in 1920), the area is a scavenger hunt of rich World War II–era European ski history and a short drive to about a dozen ski resorts.
+After hitting the slopes, stay at one of America’s first ski schools that is now converted into an inn, Eastern Slope Inn Resort, or opt for Old World Austrian charm at Mittersill Alpine Resort, modeled by Baron Hubert von Pantz after his Austrian castle and ski club.

 Early Austrian influences in “the ski capital of the east” date back to 1936.
-That’s when Schneider’s student, Austrian engineer Sepp Ruschp, arrived in Stowe, Vermont, to direct the ski school at Mt.
-Mansfield, now Stowe Mountain Resort—home to the country’s first ski patrol.
+That’s when Schneider’s student, Austrian engineer Sepp Ruschp, arrived in Stowe, Vermont, to direct the ski school at Mount Mansfield, now Stowe Mountain Resort—home to the country’s first ski patrol.
 By the 1950s, climbers and skiers were traveling from all over to the Trapp Family Lodge, still owned and operated by the descendants of Maria and Baron Georg von Trapp of The Sound of Music fame.
-Over the years, the family’s add-ons, like the country’s first cross-country ski center, the von Trapp Brewing Bierhall Restaurant, a farmstead, and a kaffeehaus offer even more reasons to visit this iconic ski destination.
+Over the years, the family has expanded with additions like the country’s first cross-country ski center, the von Trapp Brewing Bierhall Restaurant, and a kaffeehaus.

 In 1935, the Union Pacific Railroad commissioned Austrian ski resort developer Count Felix Schaffgotsch to find a piece of skiable land where “the powder is dry, the sun shines all day, and the harsh winds of winter don’t penetrate,” according to Sun Valley: A Biography.
-Schaffgotsch responded with Sun Valley, a mining town on the northern edge of the Rockies, which he claimed “contains more delightful features for a winter sports center than any other place I have seen in the United States, Switzerland, or Austria,” the city’s website retells.
-One of America’s first destination ski resorts is home to the country’s first chairlift, which opened in 1936, and has remained a prominent ski school, which was under Austrian leadership until 2006.
+Schaffgotsch responded with Sun Valley, a mining town on the northwest edge of the Rockies, which he claimed “contains more delightful features for a winter sports center than any other place I have seen in the United States, Switzerland, or Austria,” the city’s website retells.
+One of America’s first destination ski resorts is home to the country’s first chairlift, which opened in 1936; it has remained a prominent ski school, which was under Austrian leadership until 2006.
 It was directed by greats who trained under Schneider in St. Anton, like Sigi Engl (his trail, Sigi’s Bowl, offers gentle, intermediate terrain for the day’s first tracks), Sepp Fröhlich, Otto Lang, Hans Hauser, and Friedl Pfeifer.
-Once a fashionable destination for sunbathing in roofless igloos at glamorous hotels, and jetsetters like Ernest Hemingway (check out the Hemingway-themed walking tour) and Gary Cooper, Sun Valley (and neighboring Ketchum) has stayed true to its Austrian and mining roots, with a touch of opulence.